 6.30.1 Applicability to language

-The vulnerability as described in ISO/IEC 24772-1 subclause 6.30 is mitigated by SPARK, because SPARK permits the use of cardinal numbers for indexing arrays and loops.
-SPARK does, however, provide alternative syntax which, if used, dramatically reduce the occurrence of such errors.
+The vulnerability as described in ISO/IEC 24772-1 subclause 6.30 is mitigated by SPARK, because even though SPARK permits the use of cardinal numbers for indexing arrays and loops, SPARK provides alternative syntax which, when used dramatically reduces the occurrence of such errors.

-Confusion between the need for < and <= or > and >= in a test.
+Mitigating the confusion between the need for < and <= or > and >= in a test.

 A SPARK for loop does not require the programmer to specify a conditional test for loop termination.
 Instead, the starting and ending value of the loop can be specified (in terms of using a subrange expression to define the object being iterated over or using ‘First and ‘Last to eliminate this source of off-by-one errors.
 SPARK also provides special for loop structures that iterate through an entire array or container.
 These avoid the need to specify any bounds for the iteration.